2018-2019 Slam dates:

 - Attend 2 Writing Circles

-- **Once qualified: you must attend at least one Performance Preparation session during the month of March.
+- Once qualified: attend at least one Performance Preparation session in March.

-We have changed the qualification system this year so that qualifying for the Grand Slam does not simply mean competing in a single slam, but rather, being an invested member of the Youth Speaks Seattle community, through many different channels.
-Additionally, open mics and writing circles are helpful tools for preparing poets to perform at slams.
+Qualifying for the Grand Slam does not simply mean competing in a single slam, but rather being an invested member of the Youth Speaks Seattle community.
+Additionally, open mics and writing circles are helpful spaces poets to practice for slams.

 If poets place in a slam but have not attended open mics or writing circles, qualification will be given to the next poet on the list that has in their prelim or from the Wild Card.